 Pivoting has a couple of drawbacks.
-One of these is the increased time of computation; the other is the destruction of the symmetry and banded structure of the coefficient matrix.
-The latter is of particular concern in engineering computing, where the coefficient matrices are frequently banded and symmetric, a property that is utilized in the solution, as seen in the previous chapter.
+One of these is the increased cost of computation; the other is the destruction of symmetry and banded structure of the coefficient matrix.
+The latter is of particular concern in engineering computing, where the coefficient matrices are frequently banded and symmetric, a property that is utilized in the solution, as seen in the previous article.
 Fortunately, these matrices are often diagonally dominant as well, so that they would not benefit from pivoting anyway.

 There are no infallible rules for determining when pivoting should be used.
 Experience indicates that pivoting is likely to be counterproductive if the coefficient matrix is banded.
 Positive definite and, to a lesser degree, symmetric matrices also seldom gain from pivoting.
-And we should not forget that pivoting is not the only means of controlling roundoff errors-there is also double precision arithmetic.
+And we should not forget that pivoting is not the only means of controlling roundoff errors - there is also double-precision arithmetic.

-It should be strongly emphasized that the above rules of thumb are only meant for equations that stem from real engineering problems.
+It should be strongly emphasized that the preceding rules of the thumb are only meant for equations that stem from real engineering problems.
 It is not difficult to concoct "textbook" examples that do not conform to these rules.

-Employ Gauss elimination with scaled row pivoting to solve the equations Ax = b, where
+Employ Gauss elimination with scaled row pivoting to solve the equations $A\mathbf{x} = \mathbf{b}$, where